 Signs of Benzodiazepine Addiction

-- Inability to stop use even with their best efforts.
+- Inability to curb or stop benzodiazepine use

 - Blurred vision

-- Combining benzos with alcohol of other drugs
+- Combining benzos with alcohol or other drugs

 - Panic attacks